-The Counselling in Schools service provides counselling and arts therapy to primary and secondary schools across Hertfordshire.
+The Counselling in Schools service provides counselling, arts therapy and drama therapy to primary and secondary schools across Hertfordshire.

 The service works with children and young people aged 5 -19 years (up to 21 years for care leavers).
 If the young person is not at school or college, we can make arrangements to see them at another appropriate space.

 Counselling / Arts Therapy can be helpful:

 - When there is evidence of a behavioural change

 - When a young person is angry, shows mood swings or signs of depression

 - When parents are going through divorce or separation and there are signs of distress

 - Following the death of a family member or friend